akornato/autonomous-lottery-dapp/README.md

 # Autonomous Lottery Dapp

-Managerless lottery whose rounds are determined by Ethereum block numbers modulo 10.
-The lottery winners are determined by the hash of the player addresses and need not be stored in contract state. **This can be manipulated by the miners so this project is not yet ready for the mainnet.**
+Autonomous lottery whose rounds are determined by Ethereum block numbers modulo 10.
+Winners are determined by hashing player addresses and need not be stored in contract state. **This can be manipulated by miners so the project is not ready for mainnet yet.**

 ## Hardhat